drewwint/missdat/README.md

     - Assessing missingness at both the item and pattern levels to decide on appropriate imputation strategies

 - **mcar_test**
-  A statistical test for randomness in missing data patterns.
+  A statistical test for randomness in missing data patterns using Little's MCAR test to quantitate evidence of MCAR.
   Procedure:
      Missing Data Pattern Identification:
        The function first identifies unique missingness patterns in the dataset